/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 ChatGPT Widget App

 The ChatGPT widget app is a React project that builds to a static UI bundle deployed with the MCP server.
 The React code uses the techniques from the OpenAI Apps Quickstart.
-When ChatGPT loads the widget into an iframe, the widget's window has an window.openai object that serves as a bridge to ChatGPT.
+When ChatGPT loads the widget into an iframe, the widget's window has a window.openai object that serves as a bridge to ChatGPT.
 The widget can then call window.openai.callTool to initiate fetch requests to the MCP server.
 The widget can read the window.openai.toolOutput object to process data from tool responses.

 When the widget needs to trigger buying or selling of stocks it calls the corresponding MCP tool via the OpenAI bridge.
 The MCP server then begins a backend HAAPI flow and returns structured content to instruct the widget what to do next.
 Until BankID authentication completes, the response instructs the widget to render the BankID QR code and poll the MCP server again.